NumEconCopenhagen/projects-2024-andreas-og-magnus/Exam_2024/README.md

 This repository contains of 1 notebook with the answers to all the examproject questions, and 3 py. files. each problem of the exam project has it own py. file, problem 1 has the corresponding py. file, named [problem1.py](problem1.py). and so on.

+The .py file for solving problem 3 is attached but was not used.
+We attempted to incorporate the .py file into our answers but encountered difficulties.
+Nevertheless, we are attaching the file in case it is of interest.